EcaCosca/MERNstack-app/README.md

 - [Server/Backend](#serverbackend)
 - [Project Management and Documentation](#project-management-and-documentation)

-## User Stories
+### User Stories

+- **Signup:**
-- **Signup:** Anonymous users can sign up to create profiles and participate in the community.
-Users have the option to sign up using their email or utilize third-party authentication services such as Google and Apple, facilitated through Clerk.
+  - *As an anonymous user, I want to sign up using my email or third-party authentication services like Google and Apple through Clerk so that I can create a profile and participate in the community.*
+- **Login:**
-- **Login:** Registered users can log in to access their profiles and track their jumps.
-Users can securely log in using their registered credentials or third-party authentication methods.
+  - *As a registered user, I want to log in securely using my registered credentials or third-party authentication methods so that I can access my profile and track my jumps.*
+- **Logout:**
-- **Logout:** Users can log out securely from the platform, ensuring the security of their accounts and information.
+  - *As a user, I want to log out securely from the platform to ensure the security of my accounts and information.*
-- **Add, Edit, and Delete Tracks:** Users can add, edit, and delete individual jump tracks with specific details.
-Each track represents a unique jump experience, capturing approach and exit coordinates, landing zone coordinates, altitude, and descriptions.
+- **Add, Edit, and Delete Tracks:**
+  - *As a user, I want to add, edit, and delete individual jump tracks with specific details (including approach and exit coordinates, landing zone coordinates, altitude, and descriptions) so that I can document my unique jump experiences.*
-- **Manage Exit Points:** Users can add, edit, and delete exit points, representing individual locations from which jumps can be made, be it cliffs, buildings, or other stationary structures.
+- **Manage Exit Points:**
+  - *As a user, I want to add, edit, and delete exit points representing different locations (such as cliffs, buildings, or other stationary structures) from which jumps can be made.
+This allows me to plan my jumps effectively.*
-- **Explore Drop Zones:** Users can explore drop zones, which represent locations where jumps are made from aircraft or helicopters.
-Drop zones offer a different jumping experience and are curated within the application.
+- **Explore Drop Zones:**
+  - *As a user, I want to explore drop zones representing locations where jumps are made from aircraft or helicopters.
+I need this information to choose a suitable jumping experience.*
+- **Access Weather Information:**
+  - *As a user, I want to access weather information about exit points and drop zones.
+Having access to real-time weather data helps me make informed decisions about my jumps and ensures my safety.*
+- **Upload Tracks from FlySight Device:**
+  - *As a user, I want to upload tracks collected by my GPS tracking device, FlySight, so that I can analyze and store my jump data conveniently within the application.*
+- **Social Interactions:**
-- **Social Interactions:** Users can engage in vibrant social interactions, including chat functionality and forum-like discussions.
-This fosters a sense of community and allows users to share experiences, tips, and stories with fellow jumpers.
+  - *As a user, I want to engage in vibrant social interactions, including chat functionality and forum-like discussions.
+This enables me to connect with the community, share experiences, and learn from fellow jumpers.*
-- **View Jump Details:** Users can access comprehensive information about each jump, including approach coordinates, exit coordinates, landing zone coordinates, altitude, and detailed descriptions.
-This data is crucial for jumpers to analyze their experiences and plan future jumps effectively.
+- **View Jump Details:**
+  - *As a user, I want to access comprehensive information about each jump, including approach coordinates, exit coordinates, landing zone coordinates, altitude, detailed descriptions, and real-time weather conditions.
+This data is crucial for analyzing my experiences and planning future jumps effectively.*
+- **Edit User Profile:**
+  - *As a user, I want to have the flexibility to edit my profile, managing personal information, jump records, and GPS tracks.
+This ensures that my profile is up-to-date and reflective of my jumping experiences.*

 ## Features
 - **User Profiles:** Users can create profiles with minimal information for quick setup.